Is it your 2017 goal to reach fluency in English?

 Poetry is a beautiful way of telling stories.
 In the last long reads article I shared above, “The Very Quiet Foreign Girls poetry group,” a teacher at an Oxford school organized a poetry club to encourage her foreign pupils to express themselves and their experiences in poems.
 It’s a great example of language acquisition and integration.

-Benjamin Franklin shared a technique to learn English writing in his biography: He converted longer verses into poetry so the restraint of measure and rhyme would force him to search for variety in the language and make him master it.
+Benjamin Franklin shared a technique to learn English writing in his biography: He converted prose into poetry so the restraint of measure and rhyme would force him to search for variety in the language and make him master it.

 Next time you read a poem, pay attention to the choice of a certain word and look for as many alternatives as you can.
 It is a good exercise to increase your vocabulary so you learn to appreciate poetry and the English language even more.